VIEW BY TOPIC

 Social proof, that is having others who endorse your service or product, is becoming more and more important.
-A few years ago Google acquired Zagat, a restaurant rating organization and has integrated Zagat into Google Maps and Google plus.
+A few years ago Google acquired Zagat, a restaurant rating organization and has integrated Zagat into Google Maps.
 Now they are rating local businesses.
-For now, Linkedin is one of the most important social media sites for business owners, business coaches and professionals to be listed and endorsed.
+For now, Linkedin is one of the most important social media sites for business owners, business coaches and professionals in which to be listed and endorsed.

-What all this boils down to is that we business owners are going to increasingly come under customer scrutiny.
+What all this boils down to is that we business owners are increasingly coming under customer scrutiny.
 The way small businesses are rated may become more important than having a website or perhaps any other marketing method.
 Good or bad, customers will know how we rate with a simple internet search.

 What are we to do about this cataclysmic change?
 Reputation marketing is what.
 We need to become great at getting great ratings.
 The good news is this is really pretty simple stuff if we are proactive with our clients.
 Below are some steps to looking great online:

-- Deliver great service.
 I know I know; that’s a big duh!
 But the fact of the matter is we have to maintain great relationships with our clients.
-Under promise and over deliver.
+Under-promise and over-deliver.